Which city is cheaper, Colorado Springs or Asheville?

 You'll find live music and food around the outdoorsy destination of Asheville.
 Hikers are also drawn to this area.
 With so much to do, one day is probably not enough time to see everything.
 This mountain town offers a variety of activities to choose from.

-You'll find food and shopping around the outdoorsy mountain town of Asheville.
+You'll find food and shopping around the eclectic mountain town of Asheville.
 If you have a weekend, this mountain town makes for a great vacation.
 Many visitors also spend a good bit of time hiking.
 The length of your ideal trip is an individual decision.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.

 Asheville is a popular choice for travelers.
 Make sure you spend some time hiking while you're in the area.
 It will give you the chance to have new experiences.
 Five days may feel like too much time unless you plan to do a lot of relaxing.